Szymon-Czuszek/Python-Riddles/README.md

 **💾 Space Efficiency:** By using a set to store unique characters, the function ensures space efficiency.
 The set grows with the number of unique characters encountered, resulting in a constant amount of additional space.

-**Readability and Simplicity:** The code employs clear variable names (`character_set`) and follows a straightforward logic.
+**📖 Readability and Simplicity:** The code employs clear variable names (`character_set`) and follows a straightforward logic.
 The use of a set to track unique characters enhances readability, and comments explain the purpose of each step.

 **Example:**